dy1901/ecg_plot/README.md

 * Support saving PNG and SVG to disk

 ## Notice
-* Input data should be m x n matrix, which m is lead count of EGC and n is length of single lead signal.
+* Input data should be m x n matrix, which m is lead count of ECG and n is length of single lead signal.
 * Default sample rate is 500 Hz.

 ## Example